-Calculating Landed Costs with QuickBooks Enterprise 2020
+How to Calculate Landed Costs in QuickBooks Enterprise

 At this time, we have already set the file up for Landed Cost and created a Shipping Cost account.
 It is mapped to our Asset account, and we now need to use it.
 You can create multiple Landed Cost accounts, such as for tariffs, etc, but for the purpose of this post we will keep it simple.

 First, I made sure my item was set up.
-For this post, I used my WASP BARCODE SCANNER item (literally, my scanning the box of my Wasp Barcode Scanner).
+For this post, I used my WASP BARCODE SCANNER item (literally, scanning the box of my Wasp Barcode Scanner).
 Sales price is definitely wrong, but we will fix that soon!
 We wouldn’t be in business long if our average cost was $41.94 and our sales price was $40.00.
 The markup is calculating off of my original entry of $20 cost per year with a 100% markup.
 Also, I know it isn’t a pool cover.
-(I need to start a THEMED sample company).

 After I make sure my item is set up, I’m going to check on the original bill for the items.